oshaughnessy/maysl.soccer/_pages/faq.md

 MAYSL Frequently Asked Questions

+## _When do you play?_

+Games are on Saturdays.
+The season is 9 games.
+It usually runs from the 2nd Saturday after Labor Day until the 1st week of November, and we skip the last weekend of Fall Break.

+Practices are mid-week.
+Many of the U4-U6 teams only practice at the beginning of the season.
+U8 often practice one day a week, and U10+ typically practice 2 times a week.

 ## _Where do you play?_

 We have games at the lower field behind Yosemite High School,